Writing a cover letter is not an art.

 So, once you’re satisfied with all paragraphs in your cover letter, it’s a good idea to set it aside for a couple of hours to refresh your head.
 Then return to it and read every sentence carefully.
 Another great way of catching those pesky little mistakes is to simply read your cover letter out loud.

-That's it.
 Our guide on how to write a great cover letter is almost at an end.
 But first here are some very actionable tips and tricks you can use if you already have a great cover letter for a job application.
-Implement them right away to get in front of the queue.
+Implement them right away to get ahead.

 4 actionable tips and tricks